Research

 Computational Methods & Tools

-• High-throughput Computing: For systematic materials screening
+• High-throughput Computing: Enables systematic screening of candidate materials

 Research Impact